 Sonnets must come from Shakespeare's 154 sonnet cycle.
-These are all listed in the 2019 Sonnet Packet and are available at folgerdigitaltexts.org.
+These are all listed in this year's Sonnet Packet and are available at folgerdigitaltexts.org.
 Students must perform the complete sonnet; no alterations are allowed.

 School Competition Rules

 The school must adhere to the following rules at their School Competition.